Aldo Tambellini: Post-millennial exhibitions and activities

-In June 2010 Tambellini exhibited in a group show, Celluloid Cameraless Film at the Schirn Kunsthalle in Frankfurt Germany.
+In June 2010, Tambellini exhibited in a group show, Celluloid Cameraless Film at the Schirn Kunsthalle in Frankfurt Germany.

 November 2011 saw a Tambellini retrospective presented at the Chelsea Museum, New York – Black Zero (1966–1999).
 The retrospective included an evening performance of Black Zero and a continuous projection of Tambellini's early works.
 This exhibition was sponsored by the Boris Lurie Foundation.

-In October 2012 Tambellini exhibited in the Tate Tanks at London's Tate Modern.
+In October 2012, Tambellini exhibited in the Tate Tanks at London's Tate Modern.
 The program included screenings of two of his performance pieces Black Zero and Moondial, screenings of his Black Film Series and other films from his 1960s Era.
 The installation Retracing Black now forms part of Tate Modern's permanent collection.
 In September 2013 Tambellini had his first gallery retrospective at the James Cohan Gallery, New York.

-In 2015 Tambellini was invited to exhibit in the Italian Pavilion at the 2015 Venice Biennale.
+In 2015, Tambellini was invited to exhibit in the Italian Pavilion at the 2015 Venice Biennale.
 His work, displayed in the Arsenale Complex, included a new installation – a multi-screen projected work entitled Study of Internal Shapes and Outward Manifestations and a series of 2D illustrations entitled Memory Atlas.
 In September of the same year his installation work Atlantic in Brooklyn 1971–72, Morning, Noon and Night, was displayed in The Boiler in Brooklyn, New York.
 Consisting of video footage shot from his apartment window at the intersection of Atlantic and Flatbush Avenues, the work was digitally re-mastered and projected on six large screens.
 The fall of 2015 also saw Tambellini's video work The Circle in the Square projected at the Boston Convention and Exhibition Center as part of their Art on the Marquee Project.
 This work was filmed at an open air Tambellini installation in August 2014, and featured actress and model Holly Payne-Strange.

 In 2016, the Aldo Tambellini Art Foundation was created.
 It is dedicated to the advancement of the works of Tambellini and the protection and promotion of contemporary art.
 Furthermore, the Foundation seeks to ensure that Tambellini's works are accessible to all via permanent placements and loans in galleries and museums throughout the world.
 The foundation seeks to support and encourage emerging artists of all disciplines that resonate with the philosophy of Tambellini.
 This mission includes the care, preservation and restoration of Tambellini's work.

+In 2018, Aldo's work was featured in artist M. Woods' short film, An Infinite Loop for Resistance ft.
+Aldo Tambellini, which had its official premiere at the 2018 International Film Festival of Rotterdam.
+On August 15, 2019, Tambellini's work was curated by NY-based filmmaker and artist Alex Faoro, hosted by the Boston-based experimental film collective AgX.
+Tambellini's work was once again showcased alongside the work of his mentee, M. Woods.